 History and Heritage in Alabama

-During 2015 and beyond there will be events throughout Alabama that commemorate the Civil Rights movement events with the launch of 50YearsForward.com.
-Come find the history of America on Alabama’s Civil War battlefields and in beautiful antebellum mansions of a long-gone era.
-Visit Montgomery where a young clergyman called Martin Luther King helped in the epic struggle for Civil Rights in 1955 and follow this fascinating history to Selma and Birmingham where events that shaped a nation took place.
-Alabama was also the birthplace of music greats including the great Hank Williams, justly revered around the world as the King of Country Music and ‘Father of the Blues’, W.C.
+Come to Alabama to find the history of America on Alabama’s Civil War battlefields, and in its beautiful antebellum mansions of a long-gone era.
+Visit Montgomery where a young clergyman called Martin Luther King helped in the epic struggle for Civil Rights in 1955, and follow this fascinating history to Selma and Birmingham where events that shaped a nation took place.
+Alabama was also the birthplace of music greats including the great Hank Williams, justly revered around the world as the King of Country Music, and also that of ‘Father of the Blues’, W.C.
 Handy.

 In 1861 gallant Southern politicians gathered at the State Capitol in Montgomery and formed the Confederate States of America.
 The telegram starting the American Civil War was sent from Montgomery.
 Almost 100 years later Rosa Parks refused to give up her seat on a Montgomery bus and the modern Civil Rights struggle in America was born.
 The Rosa Parks museum here gives a fascinating insight to events that changed a nation.
 Also visit the Selma to Montgomery National Historic Trail which crosses the Edmund Pettus Bridge in Selma, an icon for the Civil Rights struggle in America.
-Selma and Montgomery are commorating the 50th anniversary of the Voting Rights March in 2015 and the movie Selma which was released in the UK in February 2015 pays homage to those who pioneered this event.
+The movie Selma pays homage to those who pioneered the Voting Rights March.
 Just one block from the State Capitol was Dr. Martin Luther King Jr.’s first church as pastor.
 You can tour both his church and home.

 Location of the first capital of the Louisiana Territory by the French, Mobile’s downtown reflects the past with famous architecture, fabulous food and Southern hospitality.
 Mobile is the home of America’s first Mardi Gras, which is still celebrated today.
 Mobile is also rich in American Civil War history.
 A few miles north is Blakeley Historical Park where a contingent of 20,000 men fought the last major battle of the Civil War.